Contents

 Nepal has a huge number of privately owned bus companies that reach all corners of the country where roads exist.
 In general buses are grouped into the following:

-• Tourist buses: newer (but still old) 32 seat buses with larger seats that ply popular tourist destinations like Kathmandu to Pokhara and Chitwan.
-These tourist buses leave from Sorhakhutte in Kathmandu everyday in the morning (in 2018 Kantipath bus stop closed, all tourist buses now leave from Sorakhutte).
+- Tourist buses: newer (but still old) 32 seat buses with larger seats that ply popular tourist destinations like Kathmandu to Pokhara and Chitwan.
+These tourist buses leave from Sorhakhutte in Kathmandu everyday in the morning (in 2018 Kantipath bus stop closed, all tourist buses now leave from Sorakhutte), with a different stop for return journeys (see my Nepal Guidebook for the latest details).
 Tickets are available from travel agents and hotels only.
 Allocated seating is dubiously adhered to as bus conductors often move tourists to accommodate locals.
 Stick to your right to have your seat as you purchased it rather than moving.
 The price between a local bus and a tourist bus is not significantly different so many Nepali are now using them.

-• Luxury buses: several private bus companies offer more modern air-conditioned buses between popular routes e.g., Kathmandu to Pokhara.
-These companies include Greenline and Jagadamba.
-These buses are far more expensive than tourist buses but offer more comfort, correct seating and a meal on the way.
+- Luxury or Premium buses: several private bus companies offer more modern air-conditioned buses between popular routes e.g., Kathmandu to Pokhara.
+These companies include Mountain Overland and Blue Sky, who have tourist or premium options or the likes of Jagadamba who are a dedicated and overpriced bus company.
+These premium buses are far more expensive than tourist buses but offer more comfort, correct seating, and a meal on the way.
 Unfortunately most of these companies charge non-Nepali quite a bit extra.
+Ultimately, a tourist sofa bus is the same as these premium buses but without a free lunch!

-• Do note that in 2024 the popular Kathmandu to Pokhara road is underconstuctions and delays can be expected.
-It's worth spluging on a luxury bus with sofa seats for the bumpy ride!
+- Do note that in 2025/26 the popular Kathmandu to Pokhara road is under construction and delays can be expected.
+It's worth splurging on a luxury bus with sofa seats for the bumpy ride!

 Microvans or mini-buses: